justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;Perhaps the most tragic thing about mankind is that we are all dreaming about some magical garden over the horizon, instead of enjoying the roses that are right outside today.&quot;</em> <br>
+<em>&quot;Excuses are the lies you convince yourself are true to avoid proving you are worthy of the gift you were given.&quot;</em> <br>
-— Andrew Carnegie
+— Steve Harvey

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>